Bat: Skull and dentition

 The head and teeth shape of bats can vary by species.
 In general, megabats have a fox-like appearance with long snouts and ears, hence their nickname of "flying foxes".
 Among microbats, longer snouts are associated with nectar-feeding, while vampire bats have reduced snouts.
-The number of teeth in bats can vary between 38 teeth in small, insect-eating species, and as low as 20 in vampire bats.
+The number of teeth in bats can vary between 38 teeth in small, insect-eating species and as low as 20 in vampire bats.
 A diet of hard-shelled insects requires fewer but larger teeth along with longer canines and more robust lower jaws.
-In nectar-feeding bats, the canines are long while the cheek-teeth are reduced.
-In fruit-eating micro-bats, the cusps of the cheek teeth are adapted for crushing.
+In nectar-feeding bats, the canines are long, while the cheek teeth are reduced.
+In fruit-eating microbats, the cusps of the cheek teeth are adapted for crushing.
 The upper incisors of vampire bats lack enamel, which keeps them razor-sharp.
 The bite force of small bats is generated through mechanical advantage, allowing them to bite through the hardened armour of insects or the skin of fruit.

-Wings, skin and flight
+Wings, skin, and flight

 Bats are the only mammals capable of sustained flight, as opposed to the gliding of flying squirrels, colugos and sugar gliders.
 The fastest bat, the Mexican free-tailed bat (Tadarida brasiliensis), can achieve a ground speed of 160 km/h.